 At a Glance

-- Tasks: You'll configure, deploy, and validate Kubernetes clusters in Manchester and AWS.
+- Tasks: You'll configure, deploy, and validate Kubernetes clusters for seamless service migration.

 - Company: Join a leading Contact Centre technology business making waves in the industry.

-- Benefits: Enjoy flexible working options and a dynamic work environment.
+- Benefits: Enjoy flexible working options and a dynamic work environment with great perks.

-- Why this job: Be part of a team ensuring seamless service migration with cutting-edge technology.
+- Why this job: Be part of a team that values stability and performance in cutting-edge technology.

 - Qualifications: Deep expertise in bare metal Kubernetes, networking, and Linux system administration required.